cdeck3r/instablog/docs_site/content/post/conclusion.md

 ### Conclusion

 [Instablog](//github.com/cdeck3r/instablog) autonomously monitors our Instagram profile for new posts and creates a blog post containing on instagram post from a single day.
 The software runs on a virtual private server on the Internet.
-It successfully runs since three days and has shown this MVP's functionality for at least two different days.
+It successfully runs since three days and has shown MVP functionality for at least two different days.

 ### Final Note